VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Extra mappings

-These are the keybindings you get when you enable `manage_nvim_cmp.set_extra_mappings`.
+These are the keybindings you get when you enable `set_extra_mappings` in [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#extend_cmpopts).
 These enable tab completion and navigation between snippet placeholders.

 * `<Ctrl-f>`: Go to the next placeholder in the snippet.